-Glory Flower is an evergreen perennial vine in tropical climates.
-It grows fast enough to be used as an annual in containers, where it will produce clusters of narrow, tubular, tri-colored flowers, as it cascades over the container.
+Glory flower is an evergreen perennial vine in tropical climates, and it grows fast enough to be used as an annual in containers, where it will produce clusters of narrow, tubular, tri-colored flowers as it cascades over the sides.

 12 of 24

-Candytuft is hardy in zones 5 -9, and makes a wonderfull ground cover.
-In the confinement of containers, it blooms its heart out, while covering the base of the container.
-It may over-winter, if you plant it in your garden at the end of the season.Continue to 13 of 24 below.
+Candytuft is hardy in USDA Hardiness Zones 5–9 and makes a wonderful ground cover.
+In the confinement of containers, it blooms its heart out while covering the base of the vessel.
+It may overwinter if you plant it in your garden at the end of the season.Continue to 13 of 24 below.

 13 of 24